emmanuelrosa/erosanix/README.md

 - **mkmupen64plus** - Creates a launcher script to run a N64 game using *mupen64plus*.
 Also creates a corresponding menu item.
 Compose `mupen64plus` and `nvidia-offload-wrapper` using `compose` and you get a Nix package which launches a N64 game on your NVIDIA dGPU using offload rendering.
 - **compose** - Returns a function which when applied to an argument, applies the functions in the list, in the order provided.
 Ex 1. `myFunc = compose [ mkmupen64plus nvidia-offload-wrapper ];`.
 Ex 2. `(compose [ mkmupen64plus nvidia-offload-wrapper ]) {...}`
 - **composeAndApply** - Composes a list of functions (see `compose` above) and then applies them to the argument.
 Ex. `composeAndApply [ mkmupen64plus nvidia-offload-wrapper ] {...}`
-- **mkSierraChartStudy** - A simple derivation function to cross-compile studies (indicators) for the Sierra Chart trading platform.
+- **mkSierraChartStudyFromSrc** - A simple derivation function to cross-compile studies (indicators) for the Sierra Chart trading platform.
+- **mkSierraChartStudyFromDLL** - A simple derivation function install studies DLL's (indicators) for the Sierra Chart trading platform.

 ### NixOS modules